Dale Cresap's blog

 Add new comment

-daily word - valued most?
+daily word - bottom up

 Dale Cresap's picture